 Sexting and cybersexual bullying are electronic communications of an inappropriate sexual nature.
 Once posted, the person has no control over the use of their image.
-The posting and sharing of sexual images of minors could be considered child pornography or child abuse.
-Participants could be subject to disciplinary or criminal action.
+The posting and sharing of sexual images of minors could be considered pornography and/ or child abuse.
+Participants could be subject to disciplinary and/or referral for possible criminal prosecution.
 Students should consider the potential lifelong consequences of sexting.

-Parents and students who suspect that bullying has occurred on campus are encouraged to put their concerns in writing and work with their school site administration who will investigate the allegation and work with the parties involved to reach resolution.
-For more information or assistance, contact your local district office.
-The Office Human Relations, Diversity & Equity is also available for resources and consultation at 213 241-8678.
-For allegations of discrimination/harassment, contact Educational Equity Compliance, 213 241-7682.
+Parents and students who suspect that bullying has occurred on campus or online are encouraged to put their concerns in writing and to work with their school site administration, who will investigate the allegation and work with the parties involved to reach a resolution.
+For more information or assistance, parents should contact their respective Local District office: https://achieve.lausd.net/ld.